The Complete Guide to Yoga for Specialized Health Needs

 Menopause brings hot flashes and mood swings, but therapeutic yoga can help ease discomfort and may support hormonal balance.
 For targeted relief, explore yoga for menopause symptoms.

-Therapeutic Yoga for Hot Flashes
+Therapeutic Yoga Approaches for Hot Flashes

 Cooling breaths like Sitali, plus restorative poses, can settle the nervous system and take the edge off hot flashes.
 With Sitali, you inhale through a curled tongue to create a cooling effect.